Fleming Prize Lecture

 The following playlist includes some of the lectures from our previous Fleming Prize winners.

-Nominations for the Fleming Prize Lecture are now open.
-The deadline for nominations is 10 June.
-Please find details of how to submit your nomination below.
+Nominations for the Fleming Prize are now open.
+The deadline for nominations is 27 May 2021.
+Details of the nomination process, award criteria and administration can be found below.

 The Fleming Prize recognises individuals who have made a distinct contribution to microbiology early in their career.